ADVISORY BRITAIN-CRIME/MISSING-VIGIL

 End: 13 Mar 2021 18:30 GMT

-LONDON - "Reclaim These Streets" vigil held on London's Clapham Common to highlight women's' safety after the disappearance of 33-year-old Sarah Everard.
+LONDON - People gather at London's Clapham Common to highlight women's' safety after the disappearance of 33-year-old Sarah Everard despite organisers oficially cancelling the event.

 SCHEDULE: